fart-lab/fart/README.md

 * Files for the training of the random forest and transformer models are found in /models

 ## Dataset

+The FART dataset is the largest publicly available collection of molecular tastants to date, comprising 15,025 curated entries derived from six independent sources.
+Each molecule is annotated with one or more taste labels (sweet, bitter, sour, umami, or undefined) following rigorous curation protocols.
+Duplicates were removed based on canonicalized SMILES, reducing overlap among entries.
+Additional enrichment with metadata such as PubChem ID, IUPAC name, molecular formula, and molecular weight was performed using the PubChem API.
+The dataset adheres to the FAIR principles, ensuring accessibility and reusability, and is hosted publicly to support further research.
+Its chemical diversity spans a molecular weight range centered at 374 Da ± 228, making it suitable for small molecule taste prediction.

 `FART_Data_Extraction.ipynb` extracts data from five different online sources and produces the dataset `fart_uncurated.csv`.